mehulagg/gitlab/doc/user/project/merge_requests/merge_request_approvals.md

 One possible scenario would be to add more approvers than were defined in the default settings.

-When creating or editing a merge request, find the **Approval rules** section, then follow the same steps as [Adding / editing a default approval rule](#adding--editing-a-default-approval-rule).
+When creating or editing a merge request, find the **Approval rules** section by expanding the **Approval Rules**.
+Then follow the same steps as [Adding / editing a default approval rule](#adding--editing-a-default-approval-rule).

 #### Set up an optional approval rule